facebookresearch/ParlAI/README.md

 ## Goals

 Unified framework for evaluation of dialogue models
-- downloads tasks/datasets when requested and provides the same simple interface to them
+- downloads tasks/datasets on demand and provides the same simple interface to them
-- unify dataset input and evaluation frameworks/metrics
+- unifies dataset input and evaluation frameworks/metrics
-- agents/ directory encourages researchers to commit their training code to the repository to share with others
+- `agents/` directory encourages researchers to submit their training code to the repository to share with others
-- aid reproducibility
+- aids reproducibility

 End goal is general dialogue, which includes many different skills
-- seamless combination of simulated and real language datasets
+- seamlessly combines simulated and real language tasks
-- encourage multi-task model development & evaluation
+- encourages multi-task model development & evaluation
-- reduce overfitting of models to specific datasets
+- helps to reduce overfitting of models to specific datasets

 End goal is real dialogue with people
 - train and evaluate on live dialogue with humans via Mechanical Turk